DIY: Grow your own Avocado Plant

 Combine your love of avocados and house plants by growing your own avocado plant with just a few simple steps.

 Remove the pit from the avocado without cutting it.
-Wash the seed, being careful to not remove the brown coating on the seed.
+Wash the seed, and then carefully remove the brown coating on the seed with your fingers.
 Identify the top and bottom of the pit by looking for the slightly pointier end, which is the top of the seed.
 The bottom is where the sprouts will emerge.

-Step Three: Place avocado seed half submerged in a glass of water
+Step Three: Place avocado root submerged in a glass of water

 Wait for your plant to grow